Wahpeton, North Dakota: Recreation and culture

 The area attracts outdoorsmen and hunters, as it is in the midst of the Central Flyway, thus providing excellent migratory waterfowl hunting.

 The Bois de Sioux Golf Course is the nation's only golf course with half the course in one state and half in another.
 Near the golf course is Chahinkapa Park, which houses playgrounds, baseball, softball, football fields, and tennis.
 During the summer the large swimming pool is open.
 Chahinkapa Park is also home to Chahinkapa Zoo.
 In May 2018, Chahinkapa Zoo became home to two white rhinos.

 The Richland County Historical Society Museum features Native American artifacts and displays of pioneer life.
 Near Wahpeton is Fort Abercrombie and the Circus Monument, erected in memory of circus workers killed by lightning there in 1897.
 Circus performers hold a memorial service at the monument whenever they perform in the area.

 The Carmelite Monastery, in the bend of the Wild Rice River, is a few miles from Wahpeton.

 On Thursday afternoons from June through October, the Twin Towns Gardeners' Market is held near the Sears/Family Dollar building in Wahpeton.

 Other Wahpeton area attractions include "Wahpper" the World's Largest Catfish, at Kidder Dam, and the Bagg Bonanza Farm, a 15 acre historic bonanza farm with farm buildings and machinery.
 There is a mural at the corner of Dakota Avenue and 4th Street.
-Also downtown is the Red Door Art Gallery/Visitor's Center.
+Also downtown is the Red Door Art Gallery/Visitor Center.